 Acer Palmatum

-Acer Palmatum, also known as Japanese maple, are small deciduous trees that have been grown for hundreds of years in Japan.
-The different varieties produce stunning autumn colour, with leaves in varying shades of burnt red, orange and green.
-They make the ideal container plants, growing slowly over years.
+Acer palmatum, or more commonly known as the Japanese maple, are small deciduous trees that have been cultivated and grown for hundreds of years in Japan.

 Leucothoe 'Scarletta'